Topic:

 Weak Syllable Deletion: Speech Therapy for Syllable Reduction

-How to Help Children Learn to Make Inferences An inference is when you use clues present (in text or in real life) along with your background knowledge to make a guess about something that's not explicitly known.
-For example, if you see an "out of order" sign, you
+Inferencing | Speech Therapy Goals and Activities How can we teach inferencing in speech therapy?
+What goals should we write for inferencing?
+An inference is when you use clues present (in text or in real life) along with your background knowledge to make a guess about something that's

-Idiom, Figurative Language Speech Therapy Activities
+Figurative Language Examples and Speech Therapy Activities

-How to Teach Idioms and Figurative Language to Kids and Teens Have you been bending over backwards trying to teach your students idioms?
+Figurative Language Examples and Speech Therapy Activities Have you been bending over backwards trying to teach your students figurative language?
 Are they left high and dry when idioms are used in their classrooms?
-Well I’m going to take the bull by the horns and knock your
+Well I’m going to take the bull by the horns and knock your socks off with

 Final Consonant Deletion | Activities, Words, and Goals

-What is Final Consonant Deletion?
-Final consonant deletion is a phonological process (pattern of speech errors) where a child drops off the ending consonants of all words.
-Final Consonant Deletion Examples: “dog” becomes “dah” “cat” becomes “ca” And “Please Mom, can I eat some eggs and toast?”
+Final Consonant Deletion | Activities, Words, and Goals Final consonant deletion is a phonological process (pattern of speech errors) where a child drops off the ending consonants of all words.
+Final Consonant Deletion Examples: “dog” becomes “dah” “cat” becomes “ca” And “Please Mom, can I eat some eggs and

 How to Teach a Child to Form Narratives